Welcome to today's edition of the Rush 24-7 podcast.

 It's never enough, is it?

-The teachers will walk off the job and then they'll use the kids as pawns, the students as pawns.
+The teachers will walk off the job and then they'll use the kids as pawns, the students, as pawns.

-So everybody's being recalled in once in Wisconsin.
+So everybody's being recalled in Wisconsin.

 Let's recall this judge.

-This county judge telling the Wisconsin legislature how to do its business.
+If that's how we're going to do it, let's just recall this activist judge, this county judge telling the Wisconsin legislature how to do its business.

 This is the judge that refused the Madison School District's request to send the teachers back to work.